How do I book tickets?

 You can book tickets anytime online or you can phone Box Office at Visit Belfast Welcome Centre on 028 9024 6609 to book tickets, Monday – Saturday 9:00am – 5:30pm & Sunday 11:00am – 4.00pm.

-Our box office is powered by Visit Belfast you can also call in to Visit Belfast in person to book your tickets.
+You can also call into Visit Belfast in person to book your tickets.

 Where is the Festival Box Office at Visit Belfast?